powellgenomicslab/tenk10k_phase1_multiome/README.md

 - To be updated

+## Gene regulatory network inference

+- To be updated

 # Data generation tracking (ATAC-seq)
 1st batch: Received on Aug 12nd 2024 (`240807`).
+8 libraries, 4 pools, and 32 TOB individuals
-8 libraries, 4 pools, and 32 TOB individuals (each pool repeated twice).
+2nd batch: Received on Sep 05th 2024 (`240905`).
+8 libraries, 4 pools, and 32 TOB individuals
+3rd batch: Received on Oct 02nd 2024 (`241002`).
+20 libraries, 11 pools, and 88 TOB individuals
+4th batch: Received on Oct 08th 2024 (`241008`).
+11 libraries, 7 pools, and 56 TOB individuals
+5th batch: Received on Oct 10th 2024 (`241010`).
+10 libraries, 6 pools, and 48 TOB individuals

+Note: each pool contains 8 donors and was captured/sequenced twice